Air Cooling vs Liquid Cooling: What Option Should You Choose?

 Air Cooling

-Air coolers typically consist of a fan, a heat sink, and a thermal interface material (TIM) to provide a thermal connection between the CPU and the heat sink.
+Air coolers consist of a fan, a heat sink, and a thermal interface material (TIM) to provide a thermal connection between the CPU and the heat sink.
 The heat sink is a metal component that is attached to the CPU and has a large surface area to dissipate heat.
 When the CPU generates heat during operation, the heat is transferred to the heat sink.
-The fan then circulates air over the heat sink, which carries the heat away from the CPU and dissipates it into the surrounding air.
+The fan circulates air over the heat sink, which carries the heat away from the CPU and dissipates it into the surrounding air.
 The thermal interface material helps to ensure that heat is efficiently transferred from the CPU to the heat sink.

 Liquid Cooling